-- Use segmentation to ensure an individual approach to every attendee.
-It’s necessary for national and international events to provide people with the best experience.
+- Use segmentation to ensure an individual approach for every attendee.
+National and international events must provide people with the best experience.

-- Use marketing automation services to send event confirmation emails and reminders automatically after a user performs a certain action.
+- Use marketing automation services to send event confirmation emails and reminders, automatically, after a user performs a particular action.

-- Invite the attendees to your social media profiles.
+- Invite attendees to your social media profiles.
 This way, they will find out more about your brand, communicate with the organizers and other attendees, and check photos from previous events.
-Just offer to join your company on Facebook, Instagram, etc.
+Just offer a chance to join your company on Facebook, Instagram, etc.

-- Add the email address and the phone number of a person responsible for the organization so that an attendee could ask for help at any time.
+- Add the email address and the phone number of a person responsible for the organization so that an attendee can ask for help at any time.